VentureTech/kotlin-utils/README.md

-# proteus-kotlin
+# Kotlin Utilities

-Library of useful kotlin specific extensions to Proteus Framework and some other misc utilities.
+Library of Kotlin utilities with no external dependencies besides Kotlin.